 Disability and dyslexia

-Student Support has specialist disability advisers to provide you
+Your Student Services Hub has specialist disability advisers to provide you

 with advice and guidance on a range of disability support services at all three of

 We recognise that students may have very different needs and we strongly